BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

     - Analyzes activity to create a baseline and then monitors for abnormalities
     - Anomolies appear in CloudTrail console and can be sent to Amazon S3 and an EventBridge event can be automated (to send an email, notification etc)
     - Retention is 90 days.
 To keep longer, send them to S3 bucket and analyze them with Athena service

+## Setting cloudwatch detailed monitoring on EC
+- When creating an EC2 instance, you can go to Advanced Settings > Detailed Cloudwatch Monitoring > enabled
+- NOTE: this comes with a cost and is not free.